 - Youth will develop the skills they need to explore surface decoration with slips and glazes.
 The instructor shall demonstrate how to incorporate texture and dimension using these materials.

 - Youth will learn the value of practicing non-attachment to their work.
-The instructor will help the students maintain a positive attitude and reinforce the benefits of practice.
+The instructor will help the students maintain a positive attitude and reinforce the benefits of the practice.

-- Youth will develop a competent understanding of how to use studio equipment and the importance of studio clean up.
+- Youth will develop a competent understanding of how to use studio equipment and the importance of studio clean-up.
 The instructor shall go over safety measures.

 - Youth will develop observation, critical thinking, and problem-solving skills.
 The instructor will assist with process-based issues and initiate a soft critique for conceptual assistance if needed.

-- Youth will develop practice for writing and talking about their work.
+- Youth will develop a practice for writing and talking about their work.
 The instructor shall invite a creative writing professional to assist them during class time.

 1912 Hudson Ave

 - Closing date: April 14, 2023